 Stick with a Theme

-Parties are always more fun when people dress up.
+Parties are always more memorable when people dress up.
 It’s a way to get everyone involved and a good conversation starter.
-Get creative with it!
-You can go the fancy route or a more casual approach, but whichever you choose, when each guest is dressed for the occasion, it gives the party an inclusive, exciting atmosphere.
+Get creative with it—futuristic, a favorite era, famous spies, the biggest idiots.
+Or you can go the fancy route or with a completely casual dress code.
+No matter what you choose, when each guest is dressed for the occasion, it gives the party an inclusive, energetic atmosphere.

 Keep the Drinks Simple

-Go simple on the appetizers, especially if you’re expecting to have over 15 people in attendance.
-Think: pigs in a blanket, meatball sliders, nachos, buffalo chicken dip, chicken wings.
-These are crowd-pleaser plates that everyone’s hand will be grabbing for.
-If you’re going to have a few things catered, get a charcuterie board or shrimp cocktail to add an air of elegance and presentation.
-Skip the “innovative” recipes for a smaller cohort—because there’s always a possibility that it will go untouched and then the main dishes (like your prized fried turnkey) will be gobbled up in seconds.
+Go simple on the appetizers, especially if you’re expecting over 15 people.
+Think pigs in a blanket, meatball sliders, nachos, dips, wings.
+These are crowd-pleasers that everyone will reach for.
+If you’re going to have a few things catered, get a charcuterie board or shrimp cocktail to add an air of elegance.
+For dinner parties, skip the innovative recipe, because there’s always a possibility it will go untouched, leaving your main dish (like your prized fried turkey) to be gobbled up in seconds.

-Did you know that the tradition of drinking champagne dates back to Julius Cesar’s time?
-We bet even the ancient Romans didn’t have enough bubbly to satisfy everyone.
-To avoid abandoning your guests to make a last-minute liquor store run, buy extra bottles of the sparkling beverage the first time you go.
-Better to have more than not enough; trust us, it won’t go to waste.
+Did you know the tradition of drinking champagne dates back to Julius Cesar’s time?
+The ancient Romans probably didn’t get enough bubbly to satisfy everyone, either.
+To avoid abandoning your guests for a last-minute liquor-store run, buy extra bottles beyond what you think you need when you stock up before the party.
+Better to have more than not enough.
+Trust us, it won’t go to waste.